Auto Invalidate

 Set automatic invalidation rules

-With a fixed method instance as the invalidation source, as long as the method instance or its clone instance succeeds, the target cache will be cleared automatically.
+Use a fixed method instance as the invalidation source.
+As long as the request of this method instance or its cloned instance succeeds, the target cache will be automatically cleared.

 alova.Get('/todo/1', {